Berlin court upholds ban on Uber ride-share service

 Uber, the world's most valuable venture-backed start-up with a valuation of $40 billion, is facing increasing legal challenges across Europe, where local taxi drivers have taken to both the streets and courts to fight it.

-It has been criticized worldwide over how it pays drivers, charges passengers and ensures their safety.
-Taxi companies argue it competes unfairly because it does not have to pay their steep license fees and bypasses local laws.
+It has been criticised worldwide over how it pays drivers, charges passengers and ensures their safety.
+Taxi companies argue it competes unfairly because it does not have to pay their steep licence fees and bypasses local laws.

 Last month, a German court banned Uber from running services using unlicensed cab drivers and set stiff fines for any violations by Uber of local transport laws.